Collinul/home-task-management/README.md

 ## 💝 Made with Love

-This app was created as a thoughtful birthday gift!
+This app was created as a thoughtful gift!
 It includes sample tasks to get you started, but you can customize everything to match your household routine.

 ## 🎯 Tips for Best Experience